Soccer world mourns as Argentina great Maradona dies aged 60

 Maradona had recently battled health issues and underwent emergency surgery for a subdural haematoma several weeks ago.

-He suffered a heart attack at his home in the outskirts of Buenos Aires on Wednesday, acquaintances of the former player said.
+He suffered a heart attack at his home on the outskirts of Buenos Aires on Wednesday, acquaintances of the former player said.
 His death was confirmed by his lawyer.

 The Argentine government has declared three days of mourning.
 President Alberto Fernandez said in a tweet, “You took us to the highest point in the world, and made us immensely happy.
 You were the greatest of all.
 Thank you for having been with us, Diego.
 We will miss you all our lives.”